XolioCore/LearningCSharp.App/NET.CSharp.Learning/Exam.md

 b) InvalidCastException.

-DivideByZeroException.
+c) **```DivideByZeroException.```**
-Correct.
-In C#, the specific exception type that occurs when attempting to divide by zero is DivideByZeroException.
+_Correct.
+In C#, the specific exception type that occurs when attempting to divide by zero is DivideByZeroException._

 #### 143. What is the purpose of the StackTrace property of an exception object?

-a) To track the origin of the exception.
-Correct.
-The StackTrace property is often used to track the origin of the exception.
+a) **```To track the origin of the exception.```** _Correct.
+The StackTrace property is often used to track the origin of the exception._

-To configure the properties of the exception.
+b) To configure the properties of the exception.

-To throw the exception object.
+c) To throw the exception object.

 #### 144. Which of the following code lines provides an example of customizing an exception with contextual information?

 a) Code: throw new FormatException();.

-b) Code: ArgumentException invalidArgumentException = new ArgumentException("ArgumentException: The 'GraphData' method received data outside the expected range.");.
+b) **```Code: ArgumentException invalidArgumentException = new ArgumentException("ArgumentException: The 'GraphData' method received data outside the expected range.");.```**
-Correct.
-This code sample demonstrates how to create an exception object with a custom Message property.
+_Correct.
+This code sample demonstrates how to create an exception object with a custom Message property._

-Code: ArgumentNullException argumentNullException = new ArgumentNullException();.
+c) Code: ArgumentNullException argumentNullException = new ArgumentNullException();.

 #### 145. A developer needs to create and throw an exception in a C# application.
 Which of the following descriptions is correct?

 a) The exception type shouldn't match the intended purpose of the exception.

-b) The exception type that they create depends on the coding issue.
-Correct.
-The exception type created depends on the coding issue and should match the intended purpose of the exception as closely as possible.
+b) **```The exception type that they create depends on the coding issue.```** _Correct.
+The exception type created depends on the coding issue and should match the intended purpose of the exception as closely as possible._

-The process for throwing an exception object involves using the catch keyword.
+c) The process for throwing an exception object involves using the catch keyword.

 #### 146. When should a method throw an exception?

 a) A method should throw an exception when the method can complete its intended purpose.
-Incorrect.
-Methods should only throw an exception when an issue or error is detected that prevents them from completing their intended purpose.

-b) A method should throw an exception when the method can't complete its intended purpose.
-Correct.
-Methods should throw an exception whenever they can't complete their intended purpose.
+b) **```A method should throw an exception when the method can't complete its intended purpose.```** _Correct.
+Methods should throw an exception whenever they can't complete their intended purpose._

-A method should throw an exception when an exception type matches the intended purpose of the method.
+c) A method should throw an exception when an exception type matches the intended purpose of the method.

 #### 147. A developer needs to create an exception object that includes a specific Message property.
 Which of the following statements is correct?

 a) The Message property of an exception is writable.

 b) The Message property shouldn't explain the reason for the exception.

-The Message property should explain the reason for the exception.
+c) **```The Message property should explain the reason for the exception.```** _Correct.
-Correct.
 The Message property of an exception should explain the reason for the exception.
-Since Message is a read-only property, it must be assigned when instantiating the exception object.
+Since Message is a read-only property, it must be assigned when instantiating the exception object._

 #### 148. What is the purpose of catching an exception in C#?